 If the landlord is applying the same unfair treatment to all renters in the building, for instance, this is a tenants’ rights issue.

-When problems concerning lease, rental application, lease renewal or other services are not the result of a discriminatory act, there are other resources available to you as a tenant.
+When problems concerning the lease, rental application, lease renewal, or other services are not the result of a discriminatory act, there are other resources available to you as a tenant.

 In general, tenants rights issues deal with landlord obligations, such as the Warranty of Habitability, lease renewals, and rent payments.